SonyaMoisset/Team-Treehouse_Training/README.md

 - Copyright Basics => COMPLETED | 10/03/2017 | 247 points
 - Drupal Basics => COMPLETED | 13/03/2017 | 274 points
 - How to Market Your Business => COMPLETED | 14/03/2017 | 403 points
+- How to Build Your Business Through Blogging => COMPLETED | 14/03/2017 | 223 points